mmuller88/mmblog/content/alf-hackathon-after/index.md

 The Alfresco hack-a-thon was great.
 What I liked most were the personal conversations with many great ex-colleagues and other Alfresco folks.
 In addition, I was able to learn valuable information about planned projects within Alfresco.
 For example, I am very excited to see where Digital Workspace, the beautiful webapp for ACS Enterprise, will develop.
 Very soon it will get UI elements to display APS elements like tasks and processes.
 I was also advised that as an Alfresco partner I could get access to the Digital Workspace Repository, which I gratefully will do.

 # Lets Encrypt
-My project for the Hack-a-thon was to give the Alfresco Docker Installer a Docker extension, which would enable Lets Encrypt to use authorized certificates for the HTTPS connection.
+My project for the Hack-a-thon was to give the [Docker Alfresco Installer](https://github.com/Alfresco/alfresco-docker-installer) a Docker extension, which would enable Lets Encrypt to use authorized certificates for the HTTPS connection.
 Even the extension would manage the entire life cycle of the certificate.
 I haven't completely finished with it, but I was able to implement a good bit and I'm guaranteed to finish it this weekend.

 # Conclusion
 Many thanks to the organizers of the Alfresco Hack-a-thon and to the great Alfresco community.
 I will definitely be back at the next Hack-a-thon.
 Cheers.